Benjamin Radford: Films

 Radford has appeared in films that address his investigatory work.
 In Wrinkles the Clown he discussed the historical roots of deviant clowns, and in Science Friction he was interviewed about his experience with documentaries which misrepresent the interviews with experts in their field.

 In addition to his scientific skepticism work, Radford has written and directed several animated short films.
 In Sirens (2009), "A young boy in a small-town library avoids his math homework and is instead drawn into the world of the mythological Sirens, beautiful women who lured sailors to their doom."

 Both films screened at film festivals around the world, and Clicker Clatter won the “Best Traditional Animation” award at the 2007 California International Animation Festival.

+Radford also wrote and directed the documentary short film State of Nebraska v.
+Crotchy the Clown which screened at the 2026 Atlanta Documentary Film Festival.
+It won Best Documentary Short.

 Board games

 Playing Gods

 In 2008 Radford released Playing Gods: The Board Game of Divine Domination, a satirical board game he created based on theme of gods warring over the control of believers.
 The game is described as a "theological version of Risk" and contains figures based on Jesus, Moses, Buddha and many other religions including satirical religions like the Flying Spaghetti Monster and J. R. Bob Dobbs.
 The game made its world premiere at the New York Toy Fair in March 2009 and debuted at Dragon*Con in Atlanta, Georgia.
 Playing Gods is produced through Radford's company, Balls Out Entertainment.

 Australia's Synergy Magazine reported Playing Gods has "some of the nicest pawns I have ever seen in a board game... has great game play and comes with a smart, cynical and satirical tone.
 Playing Gods is blasphemy with style and offers a great board game with a good dose of insight and a great load of fun!”.
 Other players have praised the game as "one of the coolest and most important things to happen to parlor games", and "awesome, and damned funny.. it's Candyland for people who want the express train to hell".
 Carl Raschke, professor of religious studies at University of Denver, criticized Radford's board game telling USA Today that the game "sounds too stupid to go far".